Translate / Traducir

 sabanas 5 A 16725 reverse

-The characteristics listed in December 1914 are
+The characteristics listed in a notice of December 1914 are

 GENUINECOUNTERFEIT